bjlkeng/bjlkeng.github.io/source/posts/pixelcnn.rst

 I took notes!
 Ugh...
 I know it's obvious but it's easy to be lazy when you're working on your own.
 You'll see at the bottom of the notebook I put some notes for each time I was working on it.
-You'll see some of the frustration and false starts I went through.
+You'll see some of the frustration and false starts that I went through.

-Besides the obvious reasons why it's good to document progress, it was extra helpful because I only get to work on this stuff so sporadically that it can be a month or two between sessions.
+Besides the obvious reasons why it's good to document progress, it was extra helpful because I only get to work on this stuff so sporadically that it was sometimes a month or two between sessions.
 Try remembering what tweaks you were doing to your loss function from two months ago!
 Anyways, it was really helpful because I could re-read my previous train of thought and then move on to my next experiment.
 Highly recommend it.

 Another small thing that I did was that I prototyped everything in a notebook first and then as I was more confident that it worked, I moved it into a Python file.
-This was helpful because each notebook didn't have it's own (perhaps out of date)copy of a function.
+This was helpful because each notebook didn't have it's own (perhaps out of date) copy of a function.
 It also made the notebooks a bit nicer to read.
 I would recommend doing the first prototype in a notebook though, you want the agility of modifying things on the fly with the least friction.